Private Office of Sheikh Ahmed Bin Faisal Al Qassimi announces partnership With Imperium Comms

 The Private Office, which is chaired by Sheikh Ahmed bin Faisal Al-Qassimi, a member of the Royal Family of the Emirates of Sharjah and Ras al Khaimah, has played a key role in encouraging investment into the UAE in recent years, and they have ambitious plans for the future.

-Suliman Mulhem, founder and managing consultant, Imperium Comms, expressed his enthusiasm about the partnership and underscored their commitment to aiding the UAE’s rapid development.
+Suliman Mulhem, founder and managing consultant of Imperium Comms, expressed his enthusiasm about the partnership and underscored their commitment to aiding the UAE’s rapid development.

 “I am looking forward to working with The Private Office of Sheikh Ahmed Bin Faisal Al Qassimi and building on our collaboration, which is firmly aligned with their mission of cementing the UAE’s position as the Middle East’s leading business hub and most popular tourist destination,” Mulhem, who also manages a political consulting firm, said.